ichireisan/DS-and-Algos/README.md

 Text, aka string, is either a character or a list of characters.

 Numbers and text have their own set of Operations.

+#### Typical Operations on a Data Structure
+- Initialize/Create the Data Structure
+- Add/Delete elements to/from the structure
+- Traverse/navigate/Search/filter the structure
+- check if the structure is empty or full.

 ###List